 Key Takeaways

-- Average Salary: The average salary for a real estate agent in Georgia ranges from $64,410 to $126,230 as of September 2025; however, this figure can vary significantly based on several factors.
+- Average Salary: The average salary for a real estate agent in Georgia ranges from $58,960 and $108,755 as of December 2025; however, this figure can vary significantly based on several factors.

 - Commission Is Key: Most agents work on commission, typically earning a percentage of a property’s sale price.
 The average commission rate in Georgia is 5.84%.

-- Location Matters: Earnings can differ significantly by city, with agents in high-value areas like Atlanta and Sandy Springs often earning more.
+- Location Matters: Earnings can vary significantly by city, with agents in high-value areas such as Atlanta and Sandy Springs often earning more.

 - Maximize Your Earnings: You can increase your income through smart negotiations, specializing in a high-growth niche, and continuous learning.